JIFFinc/connection_pool/README.md

 cp.shutdown { |conn| conn.quit }
 ```

+The block passed in is optional, but if it is specified it will override the `shutdown`
+block passed in during initialization.

 Shutting down a connection pool will block until all connections are checked in and closed.
 **Note that shutting down is completely optional**; Ruby's garbage collector will reclaim
 unreferenced pools under normal circumstances.

 Notes